ricardoaot/favorite-repos/README.md

 ---

+## Design Approach

+*   Separation of concerns with an infrastructure (DB) folder and features folders kept separate from the main Next.js app folder.
+*   Decoupled frontend scaffolding: for example, each feature folder contains its own components, hooks, services, and types folders.
+*   A vertical slicing approach was used, placing each new feature within its own dedicated folder.

+---

 ## Testing

-Some test cases were generated with the help of AI to speed up development.
+*   The setup with Vitest and Playwright was implemented for unit, component, and end-to-end testing.
+However, the creation of the test cases is still pending due to lack of time.

 ---

-## Design Approach

-*   Atomic design principles were followed.
-*   Vertical slicing approach was used for new features.
+## Use of AI or other tools

+*   AI was used to generate some snipeds of code like the conditioned logic of the favRepoToggle and assist with certain tasks due to time constraints.
+Also in the troubleshooting of prisma in the container deployment.
+*   Using Next.js Docker Template with Docker Compose.
+For this project, I reused a previously dockerized Next.js project to save time.

 ---

 ## some challenges

-First I retrieve isFavorite attribute using a Set but when I noticed the necesity of use notes i refactored the code to use Maps for a key/value approach
+*   First I retrieve isFavorite attribute using a Set but when I noticed the necesity of use notes i refactored the code to use Maps for a key/value approach.
+*   Prisma client compatibility between host and container

 ---

 ## Next Steps

+*   Implement Atomic design principles to improve modularity of components.
 *   Deploy to Vercel (default) or, if AWS architecture is available, consider deploying to Amplify as an alternative.
 *   Install Sentry for improved error tracking and monitoring.